soccershoe/JustAnotherAdmin/_posts/2019-10-28-WEFLogging.md

   * Group Policy Objects (GPOs) to control security auditing and event logging.
   * One or more servers with a configured Windows Event Log Collector service (often referred to as the "WEF Server" or "WEF Collector").
-  * Functional Kerberos for all endpoints (domain) or a valid TLS certificate (non-domain) for the Event Log Collector servers.
+  * Functional Kerberos for all endpoints (domain) or a valid TLS certificate (non-domain) for the Event Log Collector servers. *Note: My install doesn't include directions for non-domain joined WEF servers or clients.*
   * Windows Remote Management (WinRM) enabled on all workstations and servers that will forward events.
-  * Firewall rules permitting WinRM connectivity between the devices.
+  * Firewall rules permitting WinRM connectivity (TCP 5985/5986) and WEF between the devices.
   * GPOs to specify the URL of the WEF subscription manager(s).
   * One or more event log subscriptions.
 A subscription is a collection of events based on Event IDs or other criteria to tell the endpoints which event logs to forward.